-- A. Both Houses have approved budgets, and it is clear that the cause of deficit reduction is more, not less, urgent.
-The President agrees with that-the Senate agrees with that-the Speaker agrees with that.
+- urgent.
+The President agrees with that--the Senate agrees with that--the Speaker agrees with that.
 That is why there is still reason to be optimistic that we can work out an agreement to tackle the red ink this year. - B. The President stresses maintaining the fundamentals of his program, and there are many ways to increase revenues, deal with entitlements and appropriations, and moderate defense spending without sacrificing those fundamentals.
-The margin of compromise that is available ought not to be allowed to slip away. - C. Congress cannot evade the fact that it is the source of the main problem-the uncontrolled growth of Federal spending in recent years.
-That spending momentum, aggravated by past inflation and current recession, is the cause of the record deficits now projected. - D. We should get a reconciliation mandate once the budget resolution is agreed to.
-We cannot stop now: only prompt and convincing action to implement the budget will ease the fears of financial markets.
+The margin of compromise that is available ought not to be allowed to slip away. - C. Congress cannot evade the fact that it is the source of the main problem--the uncontrolled growth of Federal spending in recent years.
+That spending momentum, aggravated by past inflation and current recession, is the cause of the record deficits now projected. - D. The Budget Resolution agreed to give us a reconciliation mandate for action.
+The Finance Committee has already moved ahead to meet that mandate by agreeing to \$17 billion in spending cuts--involving Medicare, Medicaid, AFDC, SSI, AFDC.
+Next week we will work to meet our target of \$20.9 billion in Revenues for 1983.